dwerkjem/color-cipher/docs/method/method.md

    $$L_{\text{subF}}[i] = \left( \frac{N_{\text{subF}}[i]}{\text{SumF}} \right) \times L$$

-   This represents the segment of the line $ L $ that each object $ i $ occupies based on its frequency.
+   This represents the segment of the line $L$ that each object $i$ occupies based on its frequency.

 4. **Distribute Points Along the Line:**